Trial set in latest challenge to Ohio death penalty process | WHIZ News

 The state defends the new process as constitutional.
 Defense attorneys say multiple problems remain with the way Ohio prepares and carries out executions.

-The state prisons agency plans to execute child killer Ronald Phillips Feb.
+The state prisons agency plans to execute child killer Ronald Phillips on Feb.
 15.

-Note: This story has been updated to correct that the trial is being held in Dayton.